 Experience one of the craziest, most colorful places in Tokyo — the all-new Samurai Restaurant, from the creators of the Robot Restaurant.
 Get your tickets and sit back for a wild show of lasers, lights, samurai, dancers and other uniquely Japanese weirdness. ...

-This is for luggage with overall dimensions between 161–250cm; more on how to calculate that below.
-Luggage of this size falls into a challenging category for the Shinkansen: too big to safely store on the overhead luggage racks and also (usually) too big to squeeze in front of your knees.
+If you have luggage with overall dimensions between 161–250 cm, you’ll need to reserve specific seats on the Shinkansen.
+Luggage of this size falls into a challenging category for the Shinkansen: it’s too big to safely store on the overhead luggage racks and also (usually) too big to squeeze in front of your knees.

 SizeReservation required

-Luggage under 160 cm linear dimensions — this is surprisingly big — can be brought on without a reservation.
+Luggage under 160 cm linear dimensions — this is surprisingly big — doesn’t need a seat reservation.
 It can either be placed in front of you (goodbye, legroom) or in the overhead luggage rack, provided it doesn’t jut out in such a way that it could fall or be bumped.
 And it’s light enough for you to lift it up.

 Most American airlines also prefer your checked luggage to be under 160 cm (total linear dimension), but international flights from other areas tend to stretch the rules to 200 cm or so.

 Enormous packages or suitcases over 250 cm won’t be allowed on at all.
-This is unlikely to be a problem, however, as even the largest suitcases are typically under 200 cm in overall dimensions.
+However, this is unlikely to be a problem, as even the largest suitcases are typically under 200 cm in overall dimensions.
 But if you are the exception, take a look at our section on transporting luggage in Japan.

-Editor’s note: For any suitcase you do not reserve space for, because it is under 160 linear centimeters, you are expected to store it (safely) on the overhead rack or keep it with your person.
-Basically JR is done with having bags rolling through the aisles.
+Editor’s note: If your suitcase is under 160 linear centimeters, you are expected to store it (safely) on the overhead rack or keep it with your person.
+Basically, JR is done with bags rolling through the aisles.

 Suggested Activity

-How to reserve luggage space on the Shinkansen
+How to reserve Shinkansen seats with luggage storage

 You can use this space if you reserve the seats in front. | Photo by Alex Ziminski